ray-project/ray/doc/source/train/user_guide.rst

             scaling_config=dict(use_gpu=use_gpu, num_workers=2)
         )

-To customize the ``backend`` setup, you can replace the string argument with a :ref:`train-api-backend-config` object.
+To customize the backend setup, you can use a :ref:`train-api-backend-config` object.

 .. tabbed:: PyTorch